Robo-Sapien/Search-Engine-for-arXiv.org/README.md

 + scipy

 ## Documentation
-For code documentation refer to: docs/build/html/index.html
++ For code documentation refer to: docs/build/html/index.html
++ Refer to DesignDocumentation.pdf for design documentation.

 ## Installation and Execution
 + Install all the packages and dependencies